linpeilie/mapstruct-plus/docs/en/guide/class-convert.md

 }
 ```

+When there are multiple methods in a custom type converter, you can also specify the concrete conversion method with `@AutoMapping` 's `qualifiedByName`.
+You can refer to [specify conversion methods](#specify-conversion-methods), sections.

 ## Custom Property conversions

 When there are inconsistent scenarios for attributes in the two classes, such as name, type, and so on,